callstack/haul/docs/Configuration.md

 };
 ```

-If you are want to customize the webpack configuration, like `loaders` etc., define them as usual, and merge the passed configuration in:
+If you are want to customize the Webpack configuration, like `loaders` etc., you can use this approach, then you can mutate config as you want.

 ```js
 import { createWebpackConfig } from "haul";